arialdomartini/arialdomartini.github.io/_posts/2022-08-11-y-combinator-in-csharp-part-4.md

 Take your time to meditade on the last snippet:

 * It is non-recursive
+* It's a [combinator][combinator]: that is, it's a pure function, only depending on its own parameters.
-* It has got the same signature of a Y Combinator
+* More thatn this, is has got the same signature of our ideal Y Combinator
-* It satisfies our tests
+* It passes our tests

 You know the saying "If it walks like a duck"?<br/>
-Is that, maybe, the non-recursive Y Combinator, already?
-Oh yes it is!
+Is that, maybe, the non-recursive Y Combinator, already? **Oh, yes it is!**<br/>

-But it's not yet in a form worth to be tattooed on your forearm.<br/>
-Let's just perform a last little effort to refactor it to its canonical shape, then you are ready to schedule an appointment to your preferred tattoo shop.
+But it's not yet in a form worth to be tattooed on your forearm.
+Let's just perform a last little effort to refactor it to its canonical shape.
+Then you are ready to schedule an appointment to your preferred tattoo shop.

 ## Step 4 - Replace variable with lambda
 The last snippet has got 2 little problems.

-The first one is:  we would like to have a single, fluent expression, with no local function.<br/>
+The first one is:  we would like to have a single, fluent expression, with no local functions.
 That's easy: we just have to [inline][inline-method] `sub`.

-The second problem is: `sub` is mentioned twice in `return sub(sub)`.<br/>
+The second problem is: `sub` is mentioned twice in `return sub(sub)`.
 Inlining `sub` would produce an insulting:

 ```csharp
 private static Sum Y(Func<Sum, Sum> f) =>
     n1 => f(((Rec)(self => n => f(self(self))(n)))(self => n => f(self(self))(n)))(n1);
 ```

-You would never like to have a tattoo like this, would you?
-I'm sure you don't have enough long forearms.
+You would never tattoo this: you don't have enough long forearms, do you?<br/>
 Ok.
-You need this last little trick:
+We need a last little trick.
+We need to learn how to replace variables with lambda expressions.
+We have to convince ourselves that:

 ```csharp
 sub(sub)